 How Much Does an HOA Audit Cost?

 There is no doubt that the extensive audit procedures come at a price.
-For a complete audit, an HOA should budget between $2,000 to $7,000.
-But of course, it depends on the size of the HOA, the state it is located in and whether there is exempt income or other unusual activity.
+But of course the fee varies depending on the size of the HOA, the state it is located in and whether there is exempt income or other unusual activity.